robbfountain/131studios.com/resources/views/blogs/2021/11/using-google-api-sdk-to-read-files-from-google-drive.md

 ![Create Service Account](131Studios/create_service_account2.png){.shadow-md .rounded-md}

-Once the service account is created, generate a private key in `json` and download the private key locally.
+Once the service account is created, generate a private key in `json`{.inline-code} and download the private key locally.
 We'll need this later.

 Then enable access to the Google Drive API